iamnaveen8851/Book-Management-System_APP-Backend/README.md

 ### Stage 2. userSchema and user model for the registration

     - userSchema.js
     - userModel.js

 ### Stage 3 userRouter for the registration and login & Test the api using POSTMAN

     - routes dir
         - userRouter.js
            a. registration route
            b. login route

-### Stage 4 auth system for the user with the help of json-web-token
+### Stage 4 auth system for the user with the help of json-web-token/ jwt

+        - we'll assign token to the each user once the user logged in and send the token as to id card

 ## packages